Krazete/sgm/README.md

 If you recognize where the art is from, please [let me know](#contact) so I can update this section and properly credit the artist.

+## Versions

+Each branch of this repository contains a different version of this gallery.

+* v0 (First Draft): The gallery is initialized with information taken from [the forums](https://forum.skullgirlsmobile.com/) and portraits incompletely processed from screenshots.

+* v1 (Second Draft): Information is now mined from version 2.6.1 of the game.
+There are new language options, filters, and settings.
+The design has been improved and more portraits have been added.

+* v2 (Final Draft): The gallery now resembles what it looks like today.
+The design has been dramatically improved and all portraits have been added ~~thanks to screenshots from the Rift beta~~.
+All settings, filters, sorting options, and whatnot have been refined.
+The gallery is in its first "completed" state.

+* v3 (Move Gallery): A move gallery has been added.
+Images are missing and some moves are missing entirely.
+The basic filter, sort, and setting options are included.

+* v4 (Rating System): A rating system has been added, along with a rating toggle button to hide ratings and return to the original, more compact design.

+* v5 (Asset Upgrade)

 ## Issues

 ### Move Gallery